Brian Jones: Forming the Rolling Stones

 Jones left Cheltenham and moved to London, where he became friends with fellow musicians Alexis Korner, future Manfred Mann singer Paul Jones, future Cream bassist Jack Bruce, and others who made up the small London rhythm and blues and jazz scene.
 He became a blues musician, for a brief time calling himself "Elmo Lewis" and playing slide guitar.
 He also started a group with Paul Jones called the Roosters.
-In January 1963, after both Jones and Paul left the group, Eric Clapton took over Brian's position as guitarist.
+In January 1963, after both Joneses left the group, Eric Clapton took over Brian's position as guitarist.

 Jones placed an advertisement in the 2 May 1962 edition of Jazz News, a Soho club information sheet, inviting musicians to audition for a new R&B group at the Bricklayer's Arms pub; pianist Ian Stewart was the first to respond.
-Later, singer Mick Jagger also joined this band; Jagger and his childhood friend Keith Richards had met Jones when he and Paul were playing Elmore James' "Dust My Broom" with Korner's band at the Ealing Jazz Club.
+Later, singer Mick Jagger also joined this band; Jagger and his childhood friend Keith Richards had met Jones when he and Paul were playing Robert Johnson's "Dust My Broom" with Korner's band at the Ealing Jazz Club.
 Jagger brought guitarist Richards to rehearsals; Richards then joined the band.
-Jones' and Stewart's acceptance of Richards and the Chuck Berry songs he wanted to play coincided with the departure of blues purists guitarist Geoff Bradford and singer Brian Knight, who had no tolerance for Chuck Berry.
+Jones's and Stewart's acceptance of Richards and the Chuck Berry songs he wanted to play coincided with the departure of blues purists guitarist Geoff Bradford and singer Brian Knight, who had no tolerance for Chuck Berry.

 As Richards tells it, Jones came up with the name the "Rollin' Stones" (later with the 'g') while on the phone with a venue owner.
 "The voice on the other end of the line obviously said, 'What are you called?'
 Panic!
 The Best of Muddy Waters album was lying on the floor—and track five, side one was 'Rollin' Stone Blues'".
 The Rollin' Stones played their first gig on 12 July 1962 at the Marquee Club in London, with a line-up of Jagger, Richards, Jones, Stewart, bass player Dick Taylor (later of the Pretty Things) and drummer Tony Chapman.